FabienArcellier/alfred-cli/README.md

 * [click](https://click.palletsprojects.com/en/8.0.x/)
 * [plumblum](https://plumbum.readthedocs.io/en/latest/)

-## Why using alfred instead of Makefile or Bash scripts
+### Why using alfred instead of Makefile or Bash scripts

 One of the advantages of `bash` and `Makefile` is their native presence in many environments.
 By default, a `Makefile` allows you to segment these commands efficiently.
 Autocompletion is first-citizen  feature.
 Alfred doesn't have it yet.

 Alfred allows you to create more complex commands than with Make.
 From the start, you benefit from a formatted documentation for each of your orders.
 It is easy to create one command per file  thanks to auto discovery.
 You can see an implementation in this repository in [`alfred_cmd/`](alfred/).

-Thanks to the power of Click, it's easy to add options to your commands.
-They allow for example to implement flags for your CI process which offer you an execution for the frontend.

 Alfred allows you to mix shell code with python instructions.
 In some cases, it allows you to perform efficient processing on API calls.
 You can use either the cli (for git, ...) or pythons libraries depending on the nature of the treatment you want to perform.

 In our development process, we frequently need to operate on application with several process (frontend in react, server in flask, two external service in flask).
 To mount those process, we use `honcho` with alfred to load `Procfile` that will manage those process.

 ## Why not using alfred

 If you want to create a cli you will distribute, alfred is not designed for that.
 I won't recommand as well to use it to build a data application even if you can use python and many library.

 Alfred command can import only installed library.
 You can't use relative import.
 That makes difficult to share code between your commands.

 ## The latest version